thephpleague/period/comparing.md

 - Return `-1` if the current object duration is less than the submitted `$period` duration;
 - Return `0` if the current object duration is equal to the submitted `$period` duration;

-To ease the method usage you can rely on the following aliases methods which return boolean values:
+To ease the method usage you can rely on the following alias methods which return boolean values:

 - **Period::durationGreaterThan(Period $period)** return `true` when `Period::compareDuration(Period $period)` returns `1`;
 - **Period::durationLessThan(Period $period)** return `true` when `Period::compareDuration(Period $period)` returns `-1`;